Metaphorme/zincDownloader/README.md

 3. Remove examples
     `B_D_SP.csv, output/*.sdf`, `downloadList.txt` are examples for demonstration.
-    Remove them if you are already proficiency with this tool.
+    Remove them if you are already proficient with this tool.
     ```bash
     rm -rf output/*.sdf downloadList.txt
     ```